Will the UK get another heatwave? Met Office gives verdict on September forecast

 But those hoping for a final hurrah before autumn hits will be disappointed, with experts now predicting that another heatwave is not on the cards.

-But Met Office forecasters said they are expecting moderate conditions, with temperatures more likely to be in the low-twenties – which will still feel warm, but is expected for this time of year.
+But Met Office forecasters said they are expecting moderate conditions, with temperatures more likely to be in the low-twenties – which will still feel warm, but is normal for this time of year.

 Met Office meteorologist Craig Snell said the current forecast suggests “nothing like what we have seen during the summer months”.